The following are the most frequently asked questions about our sport fishing trips.

 How big are your boats?

-Our primary whale watch vessel is the Chubasco which measure 70ft in length and carries x (will update) passengers.
-Learn more about our vessels here (insert link)
+Our primary fishing vessel is the Chubasco which measures 63ft in length and carries 40 passengers.

 From time to time we may use a smaller vessel depending on availability.
 All of our vessels are annually inspected and certified by the U.S. Coast Guard.